SpeederSpeederSpeder/Yet_Another_Password_Generator_Mobile/README.md

-# Krypto - Advanced Password Generator
+# Kryptopass - Advanced Password Generator

 A robust, modern, and customizable password generator designed for enhanced security and a premium user experience.